impredicative/papical/README.md

 # papi
 **papi** (Personal Amazon Price Inflation) computes your running annual price inflation percentage using the [Laspereyes](https://en.wikipedia.org/w/index.php?title=List_of_price_index_formulas&oldid=1077502962#Laspeyres) approach.
 Using it requires a substantial order history on Amazon.com over at least the last two years.

-Disclaimers:
-* This software is not associated with Amazon.
-* No guarantee is made about the correctness, usefulness, or representativeness of the computed numbers.
+As a disclaimer, this software is not associated with Amazon.
+No guarantee is made about the correctness, usefulness, or representativeness of the computed numbers.

 # Approach